 After fermenting, add optional seasonings to taste.
 Keep in mind the “heat” will mellow with age.

-Heat the water and stir the sea salt into the hot water until dissolved.
+Heat the water and stir the sea salt into the warm water until dissolved.
 Let cool to room temp.

 Wearing gloves, slice the small hot peppers in half, and remove seeds if you like (for less heat).
 I left the seeds in mine.
 The stems can also remain.
 If adding bell peppers to temper the heat, cut into strips.
 Thinly slice the carrot (do not peel), slice the shallots and slice the garlic.

 Layer all into a 2 quart jar.
 Pour the salt water brine into the jar over the chilies, pressing them down under the liquid.
 If you need to add more brine, remember to use the ratio of 1 teaspoon salt per 1 cup of water.

 Weight the chilies down with canning weights (or use a small ziplock bag filled with water, to weigh the veggies down).
 You want the veggies completely submerged under the brine.
 Cover lightly with a lid and place the jar in a pan or bowl to collect any liquid that may spill over.

 Place in a cool dark place (or cover with a kitchen towel and leave on the kitchen counter) for 5-7 days or until brine appears slightly cloudy.
 Tap the container and see if there is any activity, bubbles, or effervescence.

 You will know it is fermenting by the cloudy water and little bubbling and activity.
 You can always ferment longer for even more flavor!
 The longer the ferment, typically the tangier this will become.

 After 5-7 days, strain the brine, saving it.
 Place the fermented peppers, onions, garlic and carrot into a blender.
 Add 1 cup of the brine and blend until smooth as smooth as possible.
 Add the vinegar, (and sugar if you prefer a sweeter hot sauce like Sriracha), and more brine to desired thickness.